On the Complexity of Winner Determination and Strategic Control in Conditional Approval Voting: Formal Background

-Given a voter $i$ with conditional ballot $B_i$, we will denote by $B_i^j$ the restriction (i.e., projection) of her ballot on issue $I_j$.
-Moreover, a \textit{conditional approval voting profile\footnote{When $\Delta_i$ is large for some voter $i$, the size of a profile might become exponential.
-Alternatively, one could aim for a succinct representation, e.g., via propositional formulas.
-We do not examine further this issue, since we consider instances with constant in-degree.}} $P$ (often referred to simply as a \textit{profile} for brevity) is a tuple $(I,V,B)$ where $B=( B_1, B_2, \dots, B_n)$.
+An important quantity for parameterizing families of instances is the maximum in-degree\footnote{When $\Delta_i$ is large for some voter $i$, the input might become exponentially large.
+Alternatively, one could try a succinct way of representing ballots using propositional formulae.
+We will not examine further this issue, since for the cases that we consider, the in-degree is constant.} of each graph $G_i$, namely $\Delta_i=\max_{j \in [m]}\{|N^{\unaryminus}_{i}(I_j)|\}$.
+Let also $\Delta = \max_{i\in [n]} \Delta_i$.
+Given a voter $i$ with conditional ballot $B_i$, we will denote by $B_i^j$ the restriction of her ballot to issue $I_j$.
+Moreover, a \textit{conditional approval voting profile} is given by a tuple $P = (I,D,V,B)$, where $B=( B_1, B_2, \dots, B_n)$.

+\begin{definition} The global dependency graph of a set of voters is the undirected simple graph that emerges from ignoring the orientation of edges in the graph $(I,\bigcup_{i\in[n]}E_i)$, where $E_i$ is the edge set of the dependency graph of voter $i$. \end{definition}

-\begin{example} \normalfont As an illustration, we consider 3 co-authors of some joint research, several weeks before a conference submission deadline, who have to decide on $3$ issues: whether they will {\textit{work}} more before the submission on obtaining new theorems, whether they have enough material to split their work into two, or even \textit{multiple}, papers and whether they should invite a new {\textit{co-author}} to work with them because of his insights that can help on improving their results.
+\begin{example} \normalfont As an illustration, we consider 3 co-authors of some joint research who have to decide on $3$ issues: whether they will {\textit{work}} (w) more before the submission deadline on obtaining new theorems, whether they have enough material to split their work into two, or even \textit{multiple} (m), papers or submit all their results in a single submission, and whether they should invite a new {\textit{co-author}} (c) to work with them because of his insights that can help on improving their results.
 The first author insists on more work before the submission, additionally he approves the choice of two submissions if and only if they work more on new theorems.
 Furthermore, he does not want to have a new co-author if and only if they split their work.
-The second author does not have time for more work before the deadline, she has no strong opinion on multiple submissions and approves both alternatives, and she agrees with inviting a new co-author only if they decide both to work more for new results and to submit a single paper.
-The last author also expresses a dependence for inviting a new co-author on the other two issues, as described below.
+The second author does not have time for more work before the deadline, he has no strong opinion on multiple submissions, approving both alternatives, and he agrees with inviting a new co-author only if they decide both to work more for new results and to submit a single paper.
+Finally, the last author is interested in working more and in splitting their work and she does not have a strong opinion on whether she prefers to invite a new co-author or not, unless they all decide not to work more neither to make more than a single submission, in which case she disagrees with such an invitation.